LinkedIn Posting API Guide 2026: Post Programmatically to Profiles & Pages

 But managing the full lifecycle of requesting, storing, and refreshing tokens is a real engineering burden.
 And if you add another network, say you're looking at the Instagram API, you have to build an entirely separate authentication system from scratch.

-This is exactly the problem that solutions like Late API solve.
+This is exactly the problem that solutions like Late solve.
 Instead of building and maintaining separate OAuth 2.0 flows for LinkedIn, Instagram, X, and others, you integrate with one unified API that handles all the platform-specific auth quirks, token refreshing, and error handling.

 How to Publish Your First Post via the API